g0di/fastapi-problem-details/README.md

 > Likewise, truly generic problems -- i.e., conditions that might apply to any resource on the Web -- are usually better expressed as plain status codes.
 For example, a "write access disallowed" problem is probably unnecessary, since a 403 Forbidden status code in response to a PUT request is self-explanatory.

-Also note that you can additional properties to the `ProblemResponse` object like `headers` or `instance`.
+Also note that you can include additional properties to the `ProblemResponse` object like `headers` or `instance`.
 Any extra properties will be added as-is in the returned Problem Details object (like the `user_id` in this example).

 Last but not least, any `null` values are stripped from returned Problem Details object.